square/dagger/README.md

 This github project represents the Dagger 2 development stream.
 The earlier [project page][square] (Square, Inc's repository) represents the earlier 1.0 development stream.
-Both versions have benefitted from strong involvement from Square, Google, and other contributors.
+Both versions have benefited from strong involvement from Square, Google, and other contributors.

 Dagger is currently in active development, primarily internally at Google,